lisaisfabu/ELSpring2019/code/Readme.md

 This is where I put my programs and code
 ---

+blink.py

+   This is a python script to have an LED blink on the breadboard.

 decider.sh

     This is a decider, due to my indecisiveness it will help me choose what to do.